 CBD as Alternative Holistic Medicine Treatment in Florida?

 Mental and physical processes go hand in hand for optimal health.
 Often, treating a mental symptom cures the physical manifestation of illness.
 And vice versa: treating physical symptoms can impact our mental states.
 The fundamental argument for CBD as alternative medicine is that it impacts both the mental AND the physical without making you feel “high” or “stoned.”

-CBD products are now in states across the country since hemp, a critical source of CBD, was legalized last year.
-CBD and other cannabinoids in the family of cannabis (and hemp) plants have a well-documented history in the treatment of debilitating conditions including chronic pain, PTSD, cancer, epilepsy, HIV/AIDS, MS, muscular dystrophy, Parkinson’s, Crohn’s, glaucoma, ALS (Lou Gehrig’s), anxiety, depression, and a host of other diseases and complaints.
+The farm bill legalized industrial hemp seeds, a critical source of hemp oil CBD, in the United States.
+CBD products including seed oil are now in states across the country.
+CBD and other cannabinoids in the family of cannabis (and hemp) plants have a well-documented history in the treatment of debilitating conditions including chronic pain, PTSD, cancer, epilepsy, HIV/AIDS, MS, muscular dystrophy, Parkinson’s disease, Crohn’s, glaucoma, ALS (Lou Gehrig’s), multiple sclerosis, anxiety, depression, and a host of other diseases and complaints.

 In addition to overcoming illness and reaching a state of flourishing, prevention is another top priority in holistic medicine.
 Prevention is far better than treatment, after all.
 This is great news for CBD in terms of its prospects as an alternative treatment in holistic medicine.

 CBD plays a direct role in stimulating our natural self-regulating endocannabinoid system.
 Because of its success in balancing and harmonizing our internal systems and processes, CBD may be a key component in the prevention of illness and a great candidate for holistic medicine.